OwenCochell/cursepy/docs/source/advn/hand.rst

 Now, the object has the time attached to it.
 You may be thinking, why not attach the time during the format operation?
-You defiantly can!
+You definitely can!
 There is nothing stopping you.
 But adding that instruction to every handler you plan to write is redundant, and leads to unnecessary code.
 If you make a master class for you handlers,